mcmanuliam/TunedIn/README.md

+### Cant forget Terry !!!
+And with all my projects I can't forget the main mantra:

+“An idiot admires complexity, a geniuss admires simplicity, a physicist tries to make it simple, for an idiot anything the more complicated it is the more he will admire it, if you make something so clusterfucked he can't understand it he's gonna think you're a god cause you made it so complicated nobody can understand it.
+That's how they write journals in Academics, they try to make it so complicated people think you're a genius” - Terry A. Davis

 ## What is TunedIn?
 TunedIn is a music based social media which allows users to see the most recent in music news and lets them share there taste with others.